Skip to main content

 • Total trades: 47 (vs 89 for regular SuperTrend)

-Pro tip: Always backtest across at least 2 years of data that includes different market environments - trending, sideways, volatile, and quiet periods.
-The Volume SuperTrend AI excels in trending markets and protects you in choppy markets by switching to blue.
+Always backtest across at least 2 years of data that includes different market environments - trending, sideways, volatile, and quiet periods.
+The Volume SuperTrend AI excels in trending markets and protects you in choppy ones by switching to blue.

 Frequently Asked Questions